centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ## Centreon MAP release notes

+### 20.10.2

+* [Enhancement] Full TLS compliance has been added for communication with Broker component
+* [Fix] Upgrading from previous versions could cause a failed restart of centreon-map service
+* [Fix] Fresh install or upgrade could result in wrong permissions for centreon-map media folder
+* [Fix] Adding or deleting a Downtown from the Web-UI could result in loss of connection with Broker
+* [Fix] Creating a map with empty name could cause a failure to load the Monitoring>Map menu
+* [Fix] Adding an Output in Studio could sometimes result in mis formatted metric
+* [Fix] WhatsUp events were unnecessarily raised in web sessions potentially causing performance issues
+* [Fix][API] Requesting token from Swagger-ui could result in an error

 ### 20.10.1

 * Saving Geo Views on a Custom View Map widget was impossible due to missing "Save" button